-Once you find that faulty plugin, you can deactivate, delete, update, or can even downgrade the plugin version.
+Once you find that faulty plugin, you can deactivate, delete, update, or even downgrade the plugin version.
 The best option is to remove it from your site if you no longer need it.

 2. Check WordPress Themes

 Here, you need to activate any of the available default themes like Twenty Twenty Two and reload your site in private windows and check if the error disappeared or not.
-If the error has been removed from the site, it means your previous installed theme is causing the issue.
+If the error has been removed from the site, it means your previously installed theme is causing the issue.

 3. Check For Any Recent Updates